 In our example, we renamed this to Niel’s HIIT Basic.

 With these steps, you essentially create your own custom HIIT workout sequence!!!

 How to personalize metrics using Workout Views for your custom workout

-Now that you have designed a complete HIIT sequence and assigned the number of cycles let’s look at how you can personalize the metrics that display on your Apple Watch when you start this training.
+Now that you have designed a complete HIIT sequence and assigned the number of cycles let’s look at how you can personalize the metrics on your Apple Watch when you start this training.

 Open up the HIIT training that you just created and scroll down and locate Workout Views.

 - Tap on Workout Views to get started.

 - Next, tap on Edit Views at the bottom of the screen.

 - Here you can see all the metrics that are included.